New contemporary planning framework

-Fact sheet on temporary arrangements for drought and other emergency events
+Fact sheet on temporary arrangements

 The framework gives farmers flexibility to undertake necessary farm management operations to intensively hold, feed and water livestock temporarily during or immediately following drought, flood, fire or other emergency events without the need for development consent from their local council.